NK5W/cpython/Doc/library/tkinter.rst

 * Methods that have compound names; e.g., :func:`winfo_x`, :func:`winfo_height`, :func:`winfo_viewable`; are documented under the `winfo <https://www.tcl.tk/man/tcl8.6/TkCmd/winfo.htm>`_ man page.

-* Behaviour of options and the options themselves are documented under the man pages.
+* Behaviours of options and the options themselves are documented under the man pages.

+* The "STANDARD OPTIONS" and "WIDGET SPECIFIC OPTIONS" for each widget are documented in the man pages as a list.
+Options that are common to many widgets are documented in the former list; idiosyncratic to that particular one in the latter.
+The Standard Options are documented on the :manpage:`options(3)` man page.

+* The options supported by a widget are documented under the man page for that widget as a list.

 When searching for how to use an API, it helps to know the exact name of the class, option, or method that you're using.
 Introspection, either in an